notshivamgupta/Predico/README.md

-### General Disease Prediction based on symptoms provided by patient- powered by Django & Machine Learning
+### General Disease Prediction System | Django & Machine Learning
+## Developed a web-based doctor-patient consultation platform featuring secure profile management and intelligent disease prediction.
+Leveraging machine learning models trained on 132 symptoms mapped to 40 potential diseases, the system empowers users with preliminary diagnosis insights based on their input.
+Built using Django for backend scalability and security, the platform enhances accessibility to healthcare guidance through an intuitive user interface and reliable prediction engine.

 # How To Use This